nasa/cumulus/docs/features/backup_and_restore.md

 ##### Remove Database Cluster Access

-Depending on your database cluster/setup, there are several ways to limit access to the database.
+Depending on your database cluster configuration, there are several ways to limit access to the database.
 One example:

 Log in as the administrative user to your database cluster and run: